lyndon025/playtested/src/content/article/2023-02-26-this-platformer-is-cute-and-fun--first-impressions---kirbys-return-to-dream-land-deluxe.md

 ---
-title: "This platformer is cute and fun | First Impressions - Kirby's Return to Dream Land Deluxe"
+author: lyndonguitar
+category: Review
-description: "Kirby's Return to Dream Land Deluxe is a remake and an enhanced edition of the original Wii title from 12 years ago.
-It takes the exact same story and gameplay, but revamps the graphics to modern standards, and it is beautiful."
+description: Kirby's Return to Dream Land Deluxe is a remake and an enhanced edition of the original Wii title from 12 years ago.
+It takes the exact same story and gameplay, but revamps the graphics to modern standards, and it is beautiful.
+featured: false
 pubDate: 2023-02-26
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "kirby's-return-to-dream-land-deluxe"]
+tags:
-featured: false
+- taptap
+- kirby's-return-to-dream-land-deluxe
-thumb: "/images/reviews/2023-02-26-this-platformer-is-cute-and-fun--first-impressions---kirbys-return-to-dream-land-deluxe-0.avif"
+thumb: /images/reviews/2023-02-26-this-platformer-is-cute-and-fun--first-impressions---kirbys-return-to-dream-land-deluxe-0.avif
+title: This platformer is cute and fun | First Impressions - Kirby's Return to Dream Land Deluxe
 ---

 <div class="gallery">